StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/How_add_new_Node_Types.md

 There are a lot of `setter` and `getter` inside to provide the possibility to add attributes, environment variables and so on.
 If your new NodeType needs additional information you have to add corresponding methods.
 Some important methods:
 - `addExecuteFile` will enable the execution of a file on the warden container (where the application is running on the CloudFoundry instance after deployment) by a python script (see chapter "scripts").
 This method needs the path to the file on the warden container.
 This path may differs depending on the type.
-In this case add a additional if clause like that:
+In this case add an additional if clause like that:
 ```java
 if (parentTopNode instanceof NewNodeType) {
            pathToFileOnContainer = "/path/to/file/on/container";